Success Stories

 Valerie came to us not because of alcohol, drugs, or domestic violence, but because she had been laid off and subsequently lost her car, her apartment, her two sons and all sense of pride.
 Immediately upon entering the emergency shelter, Valerie began to seek employment and educational opportunities.
 Four months later, she had a full-time job, was enrolled in Virginia College and moved out into her own apartment.
 Several months after leaving First Light, we received an invitation to her graduation ceremony!
 A few months after graduation, she sent us a card with a picture of her and her two sons!
 She had regained custody and they were living happily together.

 Due to severe mental illness and drug addiction, Susan lost her marriage, her home, and the affection of her sons.
 During her first stay at First Light, Susan stabilized with the assistance of psychiatric care, and then left the shelter to live with her eldest son.
 This happened two more times.
 It is very difficult to stay on a healthy plane without professional assistance.
 It was Susan's third arrival at First Light that made a lasting difference.
 Determined not to fail, Susan applied herself in every way to achieving mental health, sobriety and full independence .
-Presently, Susan is living in an apartment under our Shelter Plus Care program.
+Presently, Susan is living in an apartment under our Bessemer HUD program.
 She sees her sons regularly and has the warmest of smiles when she returns to First Light for group therapy.